Things to Do in Killarney

 Start off with a vanilla latte or tasty pancakes in Noelle’s Café and make sure you get the perfect Instagram snap.
 Browse the local shops for some handmade gifts to bring home and stop for a lunchtime treat at Murphy’s Ice Cream.
 Try the homemade brown bread and Dingle sea salt flavours, you’ll be back for seconds before your holiday is over.

 Hearty pub grub or five-star cuisine, discover Killarney’s bustling gastropubs and upmarket restaurants.
-Have a meal in The Cellar where the surf and turf dish is highly recommended, or make a night of it and dress up for dinner in The Great Southern Garden Room Restaurant.
+Sample a fusion of Irish and French cuisine at the Foley's Seafood and Steak Restaurant, or make a night of it and dress up for dinner in The Great Southern Garden Room Restaurant.
 Sit back and appreciate the luxurious setting with sparkling chandeliers and polished tableware, before feasting on fillet mignon and scallops.

 Spend an evening exploring Killarney's picturesque streets and stop into Quinlan's Seafood Bar for some delicious fish and chips.